How to Stress Less About Money: 4 Simple Rules

 Rule Four: Age Your Money

-If you’re here to break the paycheck to paycheck cycle, this rule is gonna be HUGE.
+If you’re hoping to achieve more breathing room in your budget, this rule is gonna be HUGE.
 Like life-changing, stress-busting, happy-dancing, blood pressure-lowering-ly, mental health-improving-ly huge.

 Think of it like this: with Rule Four, you use last month’s money to pay this month’s expenses.
 You’re using “old” money instead of “new” money.
 We’ve got a handy little calculated “official age” in the YNAB app.
 While we don’t have a “right” number, we will say once it hits 30 days you will be living on last month’s money, and that’s something worth celebrating.
 Side effects of following Rule Four: forgetting it’s payday, not being afraid of the bills in the mailbox, and telling all your friends about this budgeting app magic.